MMartinOrtu/wordplease/Readme.md

 # WordPlease

-A blog platform web and API application for made with Python and Django
+A blog platform web app backend and API for made with Python and Django

 ## Installation